Marcin Matysiak

-Marcin Matysiak (born 2 September 1983) is a Polish professional football manager and former player who was most recently the manager of I liga club Znicz Pruszków.
+Marcin Matysiak (born 2 September 1983) is a Polish professional football manager and former player who is currently the manager of II liga club Legia Warsaw II.

 Playing career

 Matysiak spent the entirety of his football career in lower divisions, and made 21 III liga appearances for Pogoń-Ekolog Zduńska Wola in his last season on professional level.
 He returned to playing in 2013, joining MKS Zduńska Wola.

 Managerial career

 Early years

 Following retirement at the end of the 2009–10 season, he took charge of Pogoń-Ekolog for one year.
 In 2012, he became head coach of regional league club LKS Kobierzyce for an undisclosed time.

 He continued his coaching career managing Łódzkie Football Association's youth teams, as well as Diament Zduńska Wola of which he is the chairman.
 In 2017, he joined IV liga club Warta Sieradz's staff as an assistant.

 ŁKS Łódź II

 On 24 June 2020, after spending several years managing ŁKS Łódź's under-16 team, Matysiak was appointed manager of ŁKS Łódź II, who at the time were competing in IV liga Łódź.

 In his first year in charge, ŁKS' reserve side won their IV liga group with a record of 31 wins, 6 draws and 1 loss, obtaining promotion to III liga.
 This was followed by a seventh-place finish in the 2021–22 season, and another promotion after topping the group I at the end of the 2022–23 campaign.

 He left his role on 17 October 2023 to join the newly appointed Piotr Stokowiec's senior team coaching staff as an assistant.